This name better reflects our wider inclusive employment activity, comprised of recruitment, diversity support and bespoke social impact projects.

 Driven to put an end to this culture of unpaid internships, Joy Lewis began her dream of supporting unemployed and underemployed graduates into employment.
 The support was overwhelming.

 Knowing that not only did graduates have a lot to offer, but that our economic future relied on the youth of today, Joy (unpaid herself at this stage) placed six graduates with six businesses.
-She started as AAI continues today, making sure all job opportunities are transparently advertised and that jobseekers are carefully shortlisted, supported and tracked afterwards.
+She started as AAI continues to advocate to this day, making sure all job opportunities are transparently advertised and that jobseekers are carefully shortlisted, supported and tracked where feasible.

 2009